 - Rinse the glutinous rice 2 times in water and place in a large bowl.
 Cover with water about an inch past the rice line.
 Soak for at least 6 hours or overnight.

-- While rice is soaking, wash the banana leaves in hot tap water, drain and wipe each leaf with a clean cloth.
+- Wash the banana leaves in hot tap water, drain and wipe each leaf with a clean cloth.
 Cut the leaves in 2 sizes, one bigger than the other (6×8’ for the bigger one and abt 4×6” for the other) It doesn’t have to be exact as long as it can hold about 1 / 2 cup of the mixture.

 - Drain the rice in a fine sieve.
 If your colander has larger holes, line it first with a cheesecloth or a couple of paper towels before placing the rice.
 Drain for 5 minutes.